lacoco-lab/lacoco-lab.github.io/events/PreNeurIPS2024/index.md

 WHERE: [Building C7.4 at Saarland University Campus](https://www.uni-saarland.de/standort/saarbruecken/lageplan/gebaeude/c74.html), Conference Room 1.17 and Foyer

+This event is part of [ELLIS Pre-NeurIPS Fest 2024](https://ellis.eu/news/ellis-pre-neurips-fest-2024-celebrate-connect-collaborate).

 ## Program

 The following posters will be presented.